What is Oxybutynin chloride and what it is used for?

 Can I use Oxybutynin during pregnancy and breastfeeding?

 The safety of Oxybutynin use during pregnancy is not established.
-It was revealed during researches on animals that use of Oxybutynin in dosage, which had toxic effect on mother's body, caused reproductive toxicity.
+It was revealed during researches on animals that use of Oxybutynin in dosage, which had a toxic effect on mother's body, caused reproductive toxicity.
 That is why avoid using the drug during pregnancy.

 You should also stop breastfeeding during treatment with Oxybutynin, as the drug is released with breast milk.